 These management options were developed by Sussex IFCA in consultation with Natural England in response to the conservation advice for the site, with key site users and the Authority’s committee.

 The management measures used best available evidence at the time of management formulation.
-Where adaptive management measures are proposed, such as bag limits for anglers which are subject to review, agreed ongoing monitoring and research will be developed with Natural England to assess if the conservation objectives (‘recover’ for all features) are being met.
+Where adaptive management measures are proposed, such as bag limits for anglers which are subject to review, agreed ongoing monitoring and research has been developed with Natural England to assess if the conservation objectives (‘recover’ for all features) are being met.

 Links to further information